Brightspace/d2l-pdf-viewer/README.md

 npm test
 ```

-If you are adding new langterms, be sure to `npm run build` and commit the changes to `localize-behaviour.js`
+If you are adding new langterms or updating existing translations, be sure to `npm run build:lang` and commit the changes to `localize-behavior.js`